utkarshsagar1/company-research-agent/README.md

 npm install
 ```

+4. **Set up Environment Variables**:

+This project requires two separate `.env` files for the backend and frontend.

+**For the Backend:**

-4. Create a `.env` file with your API keys:
+Create a `.env` file in the project's root directory and add your backend API keys:

 ```env
 TAVILY_API_KEY=your_tavily_key
 GEMINI_API_KEY=your_gemini_key